 6. MegaGrip & Comfort: Danner Mountain 600 Hiking Boot

 So it is safe to say that if they perform excellently in such difficult circumstances, they’ll do a fantastic job on roofs.
-Danner came with a perfect model for hiking that is comfortable, fashionable, durable, waterproof and that’s lightweight.
+Danner came with a perfect model for hiking that is comfortable, fashionable, durable, waterproof, and lightweight.

 The outsole uses the latest technology: Vibram Fuga and MegaGrip compound.
 This adds extra traction and makes the shoes super “sticky” on wet surfaces.
 You can safely wear these on asphalt shingle roofs, and on metal roofs.

-People hike in these dozens of miles per day and say they’re extremely comfortable and the cushioning is fantastic.
+People hike dozens of miles per day in these and say they are extremely comfortable and the cushioning is fantastic.
 The break-in period is painless and happens fast.